teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Filing Basis

 Every trademark needs a "filing basis."
 Think of the filing basis as the reason why you're entitled to a trademark registration.
 The two filing bases we will discuss here are called "use in commerce" [§1(a)] and "intent to use" [§1(b)].
-The other filing basis relate to international trademarks.
+The others relate to international trademarks.

 Pick §1(a) if you already use the trademark in interstate commerce.
 That is, you already use this trademark to sell some product or service in more than one US state.